wedaa/LongTail-Log-Analysis/README.md

 server using syslog to consolidate data from several servers and running LongTail on that server also.

-20) Does not properly handle spaces in password for account:password pairs
+20) DONE: (Also fixed everywhere) Does not properly handle spaces in password for account:password pairs

 21) NICE TO HAVE BUT NOT A PRIORITY  Make a pretty graph of countries attacking.